 14. Lorenzetti’s Allegory of Good and Bad Government | Palazzo Pubblico, Siena Italy

-The magnificent Palazzo Pubblico sits proudly in one of Europe's most beautiful medieval squares, the Piazza del Campo.
-The palace holds one of the most important secular fresco cycles from the middle ages -- the Allegory of Good and Bad Government.
+The magnificent Palazzo Pubblico sits proudly in one of Europe’s most beautiful medieval squares, the Piazza del Campo in Siena.
+The palace holds one of the most important secular fresco cycles from the middle ages — the Allegory of Good and Bad Government.

 This is one of the most marvelous, poignant, and timeless fresco cycles in Italy.
 It’s the only secular painting of everyday urban and rural life that exists from the Middle Ages.
 It’s an incredibly significant work.

 Created in 1337-41, the didactic paintings are about what actually goes into a good government.
 The frescos are both a promise and a threat.
 They remind the city council how to govern in a moral way.

 15. Fra Angelico’s Annunciation | San Marco Monastery, Florence

 Fra Angelico’s The Annunciation is one of the most celebrated images of Western art.
 The Annunciation is a celestial masterpiece.

 It depicts an intimate moment and spiritual reflection.
 This is not an art work that tells you how to feel.
 Rather, it summons you into its world.